Herbies team Herbies

 Your cutting should show roots within 7-10 days, and they’ll be ready for transplanting into their initial growing pot or container within 1-3 weeks.
 You’ll know your clones are ready to be transplanted when you can remove the humidity dome for up to 2 hours without the plants wilting.

 Once you place the clone into your container, lightly pack the soil around the stem.
 Then, lightly water the plant immediately.
 From there, your transplanted clones can be placed in weak blue spectrum vegetative stage lighting and be fed nutrients, mostly nitrogen, also lightly.
-After 10-20 days, your clone will have a healthy developed root system and be ready for transplanting again if or when necessary.
+After 10-20 days, your clone will have a healthy, developed root system and be ready for transplanting again if or when necessary.

-Further Tips For Cloning Marijuana Plants
+Further Tips for Cloning Marijuana Plants

 Now that you know how to clone a weed plant properly, the possibilities for your garden are endless.
-Once you master the steps it takes to care for delicate clones, you’ll wonder why you didn’t start doing so earlier.
-Cloning weed allows for perpetual crops and harvesting of proven genetics you’ve had success with previously.
+Once you master the steps it takes to care for delicate clones, you’ll wonder why you didn’t start doing it earlier.
+Cloning weed allows for uninterrupted crops and harvesting of proven genetics you’ve had success with previously.
 Use these tips and attentive monitoring to continue cloning successfully for your garden’s perpetual gain.

 Herbies Head Shop expressly refuses to support the use, production, or supply of illegal substances.
 For more details read our Legal Disclaimer.